dan-wiki/dan-wiki.github.io/_posts/2014-08-02-Low-Carb-BBQ-Sauce.md

 -   Hot sauce to taste

+### Instructions

-1\) Fry the bacon in a saucepan - a 2 qt pan works well.
+1. Fry the bacon in a saucepan - a 2 qt pan works well.

-2\) Add the onion and cook over medium until soft - 3-5 minutes.
-Add

-garlic at this point if you\'re using fresh and stir it for half a

-minute or so.
+1. Add the onion and cook over medium until soft - 3-5 minutes.
+Add garlic at this point if you\'re using fresh and stir it for half a minute or so.

-3\) Add the rest of the ingredients, plus about half a cup of water.
+1. Add the rest of the ingredients, plus about half a cup of water.
 Stir well.
-4) Simmer for 20-30 minutes.
-It will cook down a bit and

-flavors will combine.
-5) Adjust the seasonings so you have the balance

-you want - you can add vinegar, artificial sweetener (liquid preferred),

-or hot sauce.
-(If it\'s too hot, adding more sweetener will tone it
+1. Simmer for 20-30 minutes.
+It will cook down a bit and flavors will combine.
+5) Adjust the seasonings so you have the balance you want - you can add vinegar, artificial sweetener (liquid preferred), or hot sauce.
+(If it\'s too hot, adding more sweetener will tone it down.)

-down.)

 The recipe makes approximately 10 servings of 1/4 cup each.
-Each serving

-has about 3.5 grams of carbohydrate plus 1 gram of fiber.
+Each serving has about 3.5 grams of carbohydrate plus 1 gram of fiber.

 ## Style 2

+### Ingredients

 -   170g tomato paste
 -   2 cups water